zhang314159265/sas/README.md

 - principle: one should feel very smooth to translate a assembly instruction to machine code by only referring to inst.def.

+- TODO: refactor `jit_runner.c`
+- TODO: think about how to do codegen to handle instructions.

 - TODO: gradually use mnemonic for opcode in text code
 - TODO: be able to do relocation for circular calls with cycle size > 1
   - f -> f -> f .. has cycle size 1